imReker/FlutterHomeWidget/README.md

 CONs:

-Difficult to write code, the whole Android widget is drawn by Canvas.
+Difficult to write code, the whole widget content is drawn by `Canvas`.